cruizba/AutoHttps/README.md

 ```bash
 docker compose up -d
 ```

-Your application will be available via HTTPS at `https://myapp-YOUR-IP.sslip.io`, where `YOUR-IP` is your server's public IP address formatted with dashes instead of dots.
+Your application will be available via HTTPS at `https://web-YOUR-IP.sslip.io`, where `YOUR-IP` is your server's public IP address formatted with dashes instead of dots.

-For example, if your server's IP is `1.2.3.4`, the URL will be `https://myapp-1-2-3-4.sslip.io`
+For example, if your server's IP is `1.2.3.4`, the URL will be `https://web-1-2-3-4.sslip.io`

-## Advanced Usage

-### Using Custom Domains
+### With domain

-If you have your own domain names, you can use them instead of the auto-generated ones.
-Make sure your domain's DNS records point to your server's IP address:
+If you have your a domain name pointing to the public IP configure AutoHttps in the following way:

 ```yaml
 services: